 Choosing a Container-How to Repot Your Houseplants

 When you’re looking for a container to repot your plants a bigger size is not always the right choice.
-One rule you must remember: never use a pot more than 2 inches larger in diameter from the size you’re using now.
+One rule you must remember: never use a pot more than 2 inches larger in diameter than the size you’re using now.
 This rule stands because jumping up a pot size too quickly will mean that the roots will have a more difficult time soaking water since there is more space for the water to drain.

 Another thing to look for when you choose a bigger pot is to make sure it has one or two drainage holes—if it does not your roots may rot because excessive moisture will create a perfect environment for mold, fungus, and pests.